OpenEvalProject/evals/manuscripts/elife-80671/v1/manuscript.md

 ## Discussion

 In this article, we investigated how a spiking neural network model of the hippocampus can learn the successor representation.
-Interestingly, we show that the updates in synaptic weights resulting from our biologically plausible STDP rule are equivalent to TD(λ) updates, a well-known and powerful reinforcement learning algorithm.
+Interestingly, we show that the updates in synaptic weights resulting from our biologically plausible STDP rule are equivalent to TD($\lambda$) updates, a well-known and powerful reinforcement learning algorithm.

-## Reinforcement learning
+### Reinforcement learning

 Our network learns the SR in the CA3-CA1 weights.
 Since we have modeled neurons to integrate the synaptic EPSPs and generate spikes using an inhomogeneous Poisson process based on the depolarization, the firing rate is proportional to the total synaptic weights.
 Therefore, the successor representation can be read out simply by a downstream neuron.
 Moreover, since the value of a state is defined by the inner product between the successor matrix and the reward vector, it is sufficient for the synaptic weights to the downstream neuron to learn the reward vector, and the downstream neuron will then encode the state value in its firing rate (see Figure 5—figure supplement 2).
 While the neuron model used is simple, it will be interesting for future work to study analogous models with non-linear neurons.

 It is worth noting that, during learning, both pre-synaptic and post-synaptic layers receive external inputs representing the current state (Equation 10 and Equation 11 in Materials and methods).
 This may induce a distortion in the read out of the diagonal elements of the SR matrix (see Equations 13 and 15, and Figure 5—figure supplement 2).
 At a first glance, this may indicate that learning and reading out are antagonistic.
 However, there are multiple ways we could resolve this apparent conflict: (i) Since the external current in CA1 is present for only a fraction of the time T in each state, the readout might happen during the period of CA3 activation exclusively; (ii) The readout may be over the whole time T but becomes more noisy towards the end.
 Even in the case where the readout is noisy, the distortion would be limited to the diagonal elements of the matrix; (iii) Learning and readout may be separate mechanisms, where the CA3 driving current is present during readout only.
 This could be for instance signaled by neuromodulation (e.g. noradrenaline and acetylcholine are active during learning but not exploration Micheau and Marighetto, 2011; Hasselmo and Sarter, 2011; Robbins, 1997; Teles-Grilo Ruivo and Mellor, 2013; Palacios-Filardo et al., 2021), or it could be that readout happens during replays; (iv) The weights to or activation functions of the readout neuron may learn to compensate for the distorted signal in CA1.

 Furthermore, we can notice that the external inputs encoding the current state activate CA3 first, and CA1 later.
-The delay between these activations θ/T (Equation 10 and Equation 11 in Materials and methods) is an arbitrary parameter that can be adjusted.
-Varying this delay will change the reinforcement learning representation, especially parameters λ and γ, but also the strength of the input current (see Figure 5—figure supplement 3).
-However, this will not impact the distortion of the diagonal elements of the SR matrix, which remains similar across various delay values θ/T (see Figure 5—figure supplement 4).
+The delay between these activations $\theta/T$ (Equation 10 and Equation 11 in Materials and methods) is an arbitrary parameter that can be adjusted.
+Varying this delay will change the reinforcement learning representation, especially parameters $\lambda$ and $\gamma$, but also the strength of the input current (see Figure 5—figure supplement 3).
+However, this will not impact the distortion of the diagonal elements of the SR matrix, which remains similar across various delay values $\theta/T$ (see Figure 5—figure supplement 4).

-## Biological plausibility
+### Biological plausibility

-Uncovering a connection between STDP and TD(λ) shows how, using minimal assumptions, a theoretically grounded learning algorithm can emerge from a biological implementation of plasticity.
+Uncovering a connection between STDP and TD($\lambda$) shows how, using minimal assumptions, a theoretically grounded learning algorithm can emerge from a biological implementation of plasticity.
 Similar learning rules have indeed been observed in the hippocampus (Shouval et al., 2002 and proposed on theoretical grounds Mehta et al., 2000; Waddington et al., 2012; van Rossum et al., 2012).

 The TD algorithm is most commonly known in neuroscience for describing how reward prediction can be computed in the brain.
 More specifically, it is widely believed that dopamine neurons in the ventral tegmental area (VTA) and substantia nigra (SNc) encode the prediction error between the observed and expected reward (Schultz et al., 1997), dopamine thus acts as a global signal that can be broadcasted to other areas of the brain like the striatum to compute the expected reward.
 In our model, the TD algorithm estimates the SR (i.e. expected future occupancy), rather than the value.
 However, since the prediction error for the SR is different for every synaptic connection (i.e. each pair of states), it is not clear how it could be carried by a global signal analogous to dopamine.
 The SR would need multiple signals, or a matrix transformation of the global signal.
 Furthermore, we would need to postulate that such error – or errors – are computed elsewhere in the brain.
 Instead, in our model, the prediction error simply emerges from the synaptic plasticity rule itself.
 Furthermore, thanks to the presynaptic depression, our STDP rule alone allows us to compute negative prediction errors, which still poses an open challenge for computation with dopamine because of the low baseline dopaminergic firing rate (Glimcher, 2011; Daw et al., 2002; Matsumoto and Hikosaka, 2007).

 Our framework smoothly connects a temporally precise spiking code with a fully rate-based code, and anything in between.
-As we have proven mathematically, this translates in moving smoothly from Monte Carlo to Temporal Difference by means of TD(λ).
+As we have proven mathematically, this translates in moving smoothly from Monte Carlo to Temporal Difference by means of TD($\lambda$).
 Fast spiking sequences (temporal code) can be used for consolidation of previous experiences using Monte Carlo learning, while the behavioral timescale activity (rate code) results in TD updates, allowing learning on the timescale of seconds even with plasticity timeconstants on the order of milliseconds.
 This type of Hebbian learning over behavioral timescale exploits the bootstrapping property of TD, and is different than the one-shot behavioral plasticity described in Bittner et al., 2017.
 However, these two mechanisms could be complementary, where the latter could play a more significant role in the formation of new place fields, while the former would be more relevant to shape the existing place fields to contain predictive information.
 Learning on behavioral timescales using STDP was also investigated in Drew and Abbott, 2006.
 The main difference between Drew and Abbott, 2006 and our work, is that the former relies on overlapping neural activity between the pre- and post-synaptic neurons from the start, while in our case no such overlap is required.
 In other words, our setup allows us to learn connections between a presynaptic neuron and a postsynaptic neuron whose activities are separated by behavioral timescales initially.
 For this to be possible, there are two requirements: (1) the task needs to be repeated many times and (2) a chain of neurons are consecutively activated between the aforementioned presynaptic and postsynaptic neuron.
 Due to this chain of neurons, over time the activity of the postsynaptic neuron will start earlier, eventually overlapping with the presynaptic neuron.

 In our work, we did not include theta modulation, but phase precession and theta sequences could be yet another type of activity within the TD lambda framework.
 A recent work (George et al., 2023) incorporated the theta sweeps into behavioral activity, showing it approximately learns the SR. Moreover, theta sequences allow for fast learning, playing a similar role as replays (or any other fast temporal-code sequences) in our work.
 By simulating the temporally compressed and precise theta sequences, their model also reconciles the learning over behavioral timescales with STDP.
 In contrast, our framework reconciles both timescales relying purely on rate-coding during behavior.
 Finally, their method allows to learn the SR within continuous space.
 It would be interesting to investigate whether these methods co-exist in the hippocampus and other brain areas.
 Furthermore, (Fang et al., 2023) et al. recently showed how the SR can be learned using recurrent neural networks with biologically plausible plasticity.